yugabyte/tpcc/README.md

 This is a fork of Oltp bench that is used to run the TPCC benchmark.
 All the other benchmarks have been removed.

-Just like the original bencmark this is a multi-threaded load generator.
+Just like the original benchmark this is a multi-threaded load generator.
 The framework is designed to be able to produce variable rate, variable mixture load against any JDBC-enabled relational database.
 The framework also provides data collection features, e.g., per-transaction-type latency and throughput logs.